HOZAIFAN/HackTheBox-WriteUps./Hathor/readme.md

 ---

-# Complete Write-Up: SMB Share Enumeration to SYSTEM Shell
+# SMB Share Enumeration to SYSTEM Shell

-## Phase 1: SMB Share Enumeration
+##  SMB Share Enumeration

 After cracking BeatriceMill's password (`!!!!ilovegood17`) and obtaining a valid Kerberos ticket, we needed to understand what network resources our compromised user could access.
 We used **nxc (NetExec)** with Kerberos authentication to enumerate SMB shares on the domain controller: